Worthing CIL Neighbourhood Fund

 What value of project proposals are invited?

-The CIL Neighbourhood Fund can be used to fund 100% of project costs, or can also be used in conjunction with other sources of funding.
-For example, the CIL Fund could be used as the match funding element to secure a larger funding award from other organisations, or from the council's own grant schemes.
+- Project proposals that match CIL Neighbourhood Fund, with other funding sources, will be encouraged - for example, the CIL Fund could be used as the match funding element to secure a larger funding award from other organisations, or could be in the form of free labour being committed by members of the community.

 It is important to note this fund will not be able to be used as ongoing revenue support, but will instead provide one-off emergency funding that could help to keep organisations and facilities alive whilst longer term funding solutions are secured.
 There will be a stipulation that any funding allocated to revenue projects is time limited and that the group or organisation must seek alternative funding before the CIL Neighbourhood Fund allocation runs out.